ADD-SP/ngx_waf-docs/docs/changes/current.md

 ::: tip What is a breaking change?

-* The original configuration file may not work, for example, if a directive item is removed or renamed.
+* The old configuration file may not work, for example, if a directive item is removed or renamed.
-* It may be necessary to update the build environment, such as installing new dependencies.

 :::